h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - **Checkpoint**: [(DL)](#DL) Enter a model key associated with a previously-trained Deep Learning model.
 Use this option to build a new model as a continuation of a previously-generated model (e.g., by a grid search).

-- **Use\_all\_factor\_levels**: ([GLM](#GLM), [DL](#DL)) Check this checkbox to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
+- **Use\_all\_factor\_levels**: ([DL](#DL)) Check this checkbox to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
 By default, the first factor level is skipped.
 For Deep Learning models, this option is useful for determining variable importances and is automatically enabled if the autoencoder is selected.

 - **Train\_samples\_per\_iteration**: [(DL)](#DL) Specify the number of global training samples per MapReduce iteration.
 To specify one epoch, enter 0.
 To specify all available data (e.g., replicated training data), enter -1.
 To use the automatic values, enter -2.
 The default is -2.